poromechanics/sdee/dynamic-ssi-drs-nonlinear-problem.md

 In @eq-ch7-76, @eq-ch7-77, @eq-ch7-78 $a$ is a dimensionless parameter which is related to the slope of the softening curve.
 The parameter $a$ should be adjusted such that the energy dissipation for a unit area of crack plane propagation is conserved.
 Let the fracture energy[^4] be denoted by $G_{f}$.
 In the energy balance approach it is assumed that the fracture energy $G_{f}$ will be absorbed due to formation of a unit area of crack surface.
 When the crack propagates a certain amount of stored energy is released, and the crack can only propagates when the released energy is equal to or greater than the absorbed energy [@Hillerborg1976].
 The limiting value of $a$ can be obtained b,

+[^4]: The fracture energy is defined as the energy per unit area required to form a fracture surface

 $$
 \int_0^\infty  {\sigma d\varepsilon } : = \int_0^{{\varepsilon _0}} {\sigma d\varepsilon }  + \int_{{\varepsilon _0}}^\infty  {\sigma d\varepsilon }  = \frac{{{G_f}}}{{{l_{ch}}}}
 $$ {#eq-ch7-79}

 Now, use of the stress-strain relationship as given by @eq-ch7-76 in above equation will yield following expression for $a$.

 $$
 a = \frac{3}{{{\varepsilon _o}\left( {\frac{{2{G_f}}}{{{l_{ch}}{\sigma _t}{\varepsilon _o}}} - 1} \right)}} \geqslant 0